 Before then they apparently had a well-established import business in the UK, as indicated by the amount of advertising they were doing (you do not have to try hard to find adverts and catalogue entries for Stanley during the early 1930s) and the fact that so many USA made Stanley tools show up on ebay UK.

-Until Stanley had their own factory in the UK the risk from local manufacturers must have been serious, since they were subject to a large import duty2)in the inter-war years the UK underwent a period of protectionist economic policy in reaction to the concerns about the impact of high volumes of imports on domestic industries.
-This culminated in the 1932 general tariff tax of 10% on most imports https://en.wikipedia.org/wiki/Import_Duties_Act_1932 and of course they also had to cover the costs of shipping across the Atlantic.
+Until Stanley had their own factory in the UK the risk from local manufacturers must have been serious, since their exports were subject to a large import duty or arriving in the UK (in the inter-war years the UK underwent a period of protectionist economic policy in reaction to the concerns about the impact of high volumes of imports on domestic industries.
+This culminated in the 1932 general tariff tax of 10% on most imports).
+In addition they also had to cover the costs of shipping across the Atlantic.
 By 1930 Record must have been well aware of the opportunity both to copy their designs and to undercut them on price.

-Having said that, in the Buck and Hickman catalogue from 1934 3)http://www.blackburntools.com/articles/rose-tools-catalog-archives/pdfs/buck-hickman-catalog.pdf I see that the Stanley and Record equivalent models were being sold at the same price (e.g 12/6 for the #4), so apparently this tool seller thought Record could compete on its own merits; perhaps bolstered by the enthusiasm for the “Buy British” popular campaign of the 1930s4)this interesting article http://www.record-plane-reviews.co.uk/plane-history.php goes into more depth into the clever marketing techniques used by Record in an attempt to dislodge the incumbent Stanley as the main supplier of modern bench planes .
+Having said that, in the Buck and Hickman catalogue from 1934 you can see that the Stanley and Record equivalent models were being sold at the same price, so apparently this tool seller at least thought Record could compete on its own merits; perhaps bolstered by the enthusiasm for the “Buy British” popular campaign of the 1930s.

-It is hard to underestimate the success of the bailey plane design – and the topic of the inventor, Mr Bailey, warrants a separate post in the future – suffice to say that at the end of the 1880s pretty much everyone used wooden planes, often made by the craftsmen for their own use, and by the 1930s pretty much everyone had switched to using metal bodied planes made my many manufacturers but all following the same basic design pattern.
-To find out what how Stanley managed to keep off the competition until the 1930s I tracked down the main patents they filed at the start of the 20th century to protect their ideas.
+It is hard to underestimate the success of the bailey plane design (and the fascinating inventor, Mr Bailey, warrants a separate post in the future) suffice to say that at the end of the 1880s pretty much everyone used wooden bench planes, and by the 1930s pretty much everyone had switched to using metal bodied planes which, although made my many manufacturers, all followed the same Bailey design pattern.
+To find out what how Stanley managed to hold off the competition until the 1930s I tracked down the main patents they filed at the start of the 20th century to protect their ideas.

 The first patent US 696,081, March 25 1902 is for an improved frog mounting system where there are two bosses in the bottom casting to receive the frog – the surface of the bosses are ground flat to receives the rear of the frog and the leading edge of the frog sits on another flat surface immediately in front of the mouth of the plane.
 The previous design relied on a larger flat area that is machined in the bottom of the casting and this added weight and required more work to finish.
 You can see the design most clearly in fig 3 and fig 5 in the patent drawing page on the far left (shown below).